jwcook23/mssql_dataframe/README.md

 # mssql_dataframe

-Version 1.0

 Provides efficient mechanisms for updating and merging data into Transact-SQL tables from Python dataframes.
-This is accomplished by utilizing the fast_executemany feature of pyodbc to quickly insert into an SQL temporary table, and then updating/merging into a target SQL table from that temporary table.
+This is accomplished by utilizing the fast_executemany feature of pyodbc to quickly insert into a source SQL temporary table, and then updating/merging into a target SQL table from that temporary table.

 In practice this module may be useful for updating models, web scraping, or general data engineering tasks.

 [![Open in Visual Studio Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/jwcook23/mssql_dataframe)

 ## Dependancies

 [pandas](https://pandas.pydata.org/): The Python DataFrame.

 [pyodbc](https://docs.microsoft.com/en-us/sql/connect/python/pyodbc/python-sql-driver-pyodbc?view=sql-server-ver15): The ODBC driver used for Transact-SQL statements.